About Me

 I am interested in applying machine learning methods to time series healthcare data in order to obtain valuable insights.
 Healthcare data comes with a range of challenges which includes missingness, noise and multi-modality (doctors notes vs. accelerometer data!).

-I am also collaborating on the ContinUous behavioUral Biomarkers Of cognitive Impairment (CUBOId) project.
+I have also collaborated on the ContinUous behavioUral Biomarkers Of cognitive Impairment (CUBOId) project.
 This project aims to identify behaviour patterns that can detect dementia early and better monitor the progression of the disease via a sensor system installed in the home.
 Acceleration data and approximate location are recorded via a wrist worn wearable and passive sensors throughout the home record data on temperature, humidity, light and electricity.